Introducing Income Portfolios from BlackRock

-As you can see in the chart above, BlackRock’s income portfolios have a higher expected income yield than allocations in Betterment’s core portfolio strategy with comparable risk levels.
+As you can see in the chart above, Betterment’s income portfolios have a higher expected income yield than allocations in Betterment’s core portfolio strategy with comparable risk levels.

-For example, if you had a $1,000,000 retirement portfolio, you could invest it in the 40% stock Betterment portfolio, and the income portion of your return would be about $24,000 per year in gross investment income.
+For example, if a client had a $1,000,000 retirement portfolio, you could invest it in the 40% stock Betterment Portfolio, and the income portion of your client's return would be about $24,000 per year in gross investment income.
 (Note that the income portion composes only part of the total potential return generated by a Betterment portfolio allocation.)
-However, if you invested in the income portfolio strategy, with the same level of expected risk, you could potentially receive an expected $43,000 per year in investment income.
+However, if the client invested in the income portfolio strategy with the same level of expected risk, your client could potentially receive an expected $43,000 per year in investment income.

-It’s also important to note that income-focused strategies will be inherently less tax-efficient than a strategy that balances income and growth.
-The lack of tax efficiency is due to the fact that, for most investors, bond interest is taxed at a higher rate than long-term capital gains.
-This is why we generally recommend the income portfolio strategy for tax-advantaged retirement accounts, like IRAs.
+It’s also important to note that any income-focused strategy will be inherently less tax-efficient than a strategy that balances income and growth because bond interest is taxed at a higher rate than long-term capital gains.

 According to Gallup, 48% of Americans have no money invested in the stock market.
-And with the best savings accounts paying only slightly above 1% in interest, keeping too much money in cash means your money loses value to inflation every day.
-Choosing bonds over cash can be a nice middle ground that better balances risk and return.
+And with the best savings accounts paying only slightly above 1% in interest, choosing bonds over cash products can be a nice middle ground that better balances risk and return.

-Historically, bonds have been much less volatile than stocks.
-The chart below shows the risk (as measured by standard deviation) for various types of bonds over the past 15 years, compared to stocks in large U.S. companies.
+The chart below shows the risk (as measured by standard deviation) for various types of bonds over the past 15 years, compared to stocks in large US companies.

 The chart shows the risk (as measured by standard deviation) for various types of bonds over the past 15 years, compared to stocks in large U.S. companies.
 Click respective categories for data on short-term bonds, intermediate-term bonds, long-term bonds, high-yield bonds and large cap stocks.

-It’s worth noting that investing in bonds is generally more costly than investing in stocks, so you will pay a higher expense ratio on income portfolio funds compared to funds invested in the core Betterment portfolio.
+It’s worth noting that investing in bonds is generally more costly than investing in stocks, so your clients will pay a higher expense ratio on income portfolio funds compared to funds invested in the core Betterment portfolio.
 The Betterment portfolio strategy, which contains a mix of stocks and bonds, has annual ETF fees of only 0.07% - 0.16%, depending on the portfolio’s allocation.
-Our income portfolio strategy, while still far lower cost than the industry average, has slightly higher ETF fees of 0.21% to 0.38%, depending on the portfolio’s target income level.
+The income portfolio strategy, while still far lower cost than the industry average, has slightly higher ETF fees of 0.21% - 0.38%, depending on the portfolio’s target income level.